justinienb/ADN_PathFinder/README.md

 ## does the project is even correctly setup ??

-to test if the setup has been corectly setup check if you have some word that are underlined in red, if the code is colored, if you do *CTRL+space* you have a menu suggesting some code.
+to test if the setup has been corectly setup check if you DON'T have some word that are underlined in red, if the code is colored, if you do *CTRL+space* you have a menu suggesting some code.

 Also, execute the *make* command. does it work ? does a .exe file have been created in the bin folder ?